Skip to main content

 There are cases where extracting before three occurrences makes sense:

-1. Safety-critical patterns: Form error messages (text-sm text-error) appeared twice but serve a clear a11y contract — consistent error display matters.
-We extracted <Text variant="error">.
+1. Safety-critical patterns: Form error messages (text-sm text-error) appeared twice but serve a clear a11y contract.
+Consistent error display matters.
+I extracted <Text variant="error">.

 2. Cross-boundary patterns: A pattern used once in the app and once in shared-ui justifies extraction because the cost of divergence is higher across library boundaries.